RWTH-EBC/pyDMPC/README.md

 The basic control framework structure is illustrated in the following figure:
 ![E.ON EBC RWTH Aachen University](./pyDMPC/Resources/Images/Framework.png)

+### Installation

+If you actively develop pyDMPC you can clone this repository by using:

+ `git clone [SSH-Key/Https]`

+and then run:

+ `pip install -e [Path/to/your/pyDMPC/Clone]` which will install the local version of pyDMPC.

 ### How to cite pyDMPC

 We continuously improve **pyDMPC** and try to keep the community up-to-date with citable papers: